 Cybersecurity podcasts are an easy way to immerse yourself in the world of SecOps.
 Depending on what you’re looking for, you can catch up on the latest news and hear analysis from experts in the field or take a deep dive into a major cybersecurity story or concept.
 The best part?
 You can listen while doing tasks that require little concentration such as washing dishes or folding laundry.

-The list below includes a number of great options if you’re looking to dip your toes in the waters of cybersecurity podcasts.
-They each have a minimum of 4.5 stars and 100 ratings on Apple Podcasts, and they’re available on most streaming platforms including Google Podcasts, Stitcher, and Spotify.
-Each podcast also has a consistent release schedule, so you won’t be left wondering when the next episode will air.
+The following podcasts are great options if you’re looking to try cybersecurity podcasts.
+They each have a minimum of 4.5 stars and 100 ratings on Apple Podcasts, and they’re available on multiple streaming platforms.

 @DarknetDiaries on Twitter

 If you’ve listened to investigative reporting podcasts like Serial or Reply All and wanted something that was specific to cybersecurity, Darknet Diaries is the perfect podcast for you.
 Since 2017, host Jack Rhysider has investigated some of the most noteworthy stories related to the darkside of the internet, specifically hacking, data breaches, and cybercrime.
 His style of storytelling is captivating and easy to follow for technical and non-technical listeners alike.

 New episodes of Darknet Diaries usually air bi-weekly on Tuesdays and are usually about 60 minutes long.
 There are currently over 100 episodes of Darknet Diaries.
 The podcast is currently on a break but will return in April 2023, and existing episodes are still available on Apple Podcasts, Google Podcasts, Stitcher, and Spotify.